teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

-<p class="big-text">This post collects useful guidance on raising early funding for a technology startup, including finding the right investors, valuations, and putting together a persuasive pitch deck.
-Other posts in our <a href="/tags/#link+list">Link List</a> series collect information on additional topics relevant to technology companies.</p>
+<p class="big-text">Here's a collection of posts about raising early funding for a technology startup.
+It includes finding the right investors, company valuations, and putting together a persuasive pitch deck.
+Check out our <a href="/tags/#link+list">Link List</a> series for other startup topics.</p>

 <div class="toc">
 <ul>